Deferring or delaying admission to school and educating pupils out of their chronological year group

 - the Family Information Service.
 They can put you in touch with a representative of the Local Authority if necessary.
 Telephone: 0800 587 8191;

-For advice on delayed entry to school for summer-born children please contact the Pupil Placement Manager in the School Admissions Team.
+For advice on delayed entry to school for summer-born children please contact the School Admissions Team.
 Contact details can be found on this page.